wmhall/tidyr_lesson/tidyr_lesson.md

 ### `spread()`

-`spread()` is the inverse of gather; it lets you spread observations that are scattered across multiple rows (i.e. make wide dataframes).
+`spread()` is the inverse of gather; it lets you spread observations that are scattered across multiple rows (i.e. make wide data frames).

 ``` r
 table2